jmclay-epcc/VirusSim/README.md

 2. A websocket server is created, which multiple clients are able to connect to.
 Every step after this is contained within a while loop, and will repeat until the script is manually killed.

-3. The servers then waits until a connected client sends a message.
+3. The servers then waits until a connected client sends a message (see step 3 and 6 of client.py).
 The clients messages consist of a json file with the following format:-

-	player name: player pos X, player pos Y, infection Status, virus name, infection distance, infection strength
+	player name: player pos X, player pos Y, infection Status, virus name, infection distance, infection strength, wallShareCheck

-	A check is done at this point - if the connecting clients name is “Display1234567890”,  they are considered a display client and are skipped forward to step 7.
-If not, they progress through the steps are normal.
+	At this point there is an If statement with three options:-
+	-	if wallShareCheck = False, then a json file consisting of the board width, board height, and lists containing the X position, Y position, X length and Y length of each wall in the playable area, is sent back to the client.
+Every clients wallShareCheck value will be False at first, so every client will fall into this option when they send their first message to the server.
+However once they receive this wall data their wallShareCheck is set to true - this means that they only ever fall into this option once.
+	-	if playerName does NOT equal "Display1234567890", then step 4 and onwards are followed.
+	- For all other clients that don't meet these two options (which is to say, clients with the username "Display1234567890" who have already recieved their the wall data message), only step 7 and 8 are followed.

 4. The players name and websocket ID are added to a dictionary, along with the names and websocket IDs of all other connected players.
 This means that when a websocket connected is severed (e.g. a player disconnects), we can easily look up which player this websocket connection corresponds to, and remove them from the player dictionary defined in step 6.